devusSs/steamquery/README.md

 Please contact the owner (devusSs) at devuscs@gmail.com to resolve any issues (especially trademarks and copyright stuff).

+### Why does this program log my IP address and location (region/country) when running test mode?

+This function ensures we can exclude potential errors based on your location / IP address which might be bloocked on certain services like Google sheets or the Steam community.
+Please make sure to never share your information / the log file with anyone except the creator of this program for debugging / issue fixing purposes.
+You may however use the `-p` flag to use privacy mode which will prevent the app from querying your IP address and location based on your IP address.

 ## Setup

 Create a new raw [Google Sheet](https://docs.google.com/) and set it up like so (must not exactly match):